Multiple Chemical Sensitivity

 1994: More than a hundred workers at Boeing in Seattle become sick with MCS when working with toxic chemicals.

-1994: The world’s first publicly funded MCS housing project, Ecology House, is built in San Rafael, California.
+1994: The world’s first publicly funded MCS housing project, Ecology House, opens in San Rafael, California.

-1995: Film director Todd Haynes produces the movie Safe, which uses MCS to comment on the ongoing AIDS crisis.
+1995: Film director Todd Haynes produces the movie Safe, which uses MCS to comment on the ongoing AIDS crisis and suburban dystopia.
 Most reviewers interpret MCS as a psychological illness.

 1995: A survey of MCS patients and health providers is conducted across nine European countries.

 1996: The World Health Organization convenes an invitation-only MCS conference is held in Berlin.
 Anti-MCS forces strongly advance a new name, idiopathic environmental intolerance (IEI), to distance the illness from chemical causes.

 1996: A government-funded MCS and EHS apartment building is finished in Uppsala, Sweden.
 It was poorly designed and never became a success.

 1996: Dr. William Meggs and colleagues conduct the first large MCS prevalence study on 1,027 people in North Carolina.